garmeeh/next-seo/README.md

 #### No Index

 Setting this to `true` will set `no-index`, `no-follow`.

-Add this to your default SEO if you wish to **no-index** your site.
-This is great when you are in a pre-release phase.

-This can also be used on a page per page basis.
+This works on page by page basis.

+So this property is a little different than all the others in the sense that setting it as a default does not work as expected.
+This is due to the fact Next SEO already has a default of `index` as it is an SEO plug in after all.
+So if you want to globally set `noindex` please see [dangerouslySetAllPagesToNoIndex](#dangerouslySetAllPagesToNoIndex)

 **Example No Index on single page:**